MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

 phone token, which belongs to one of these phone types, is also a syllabic.

+**Step 2: Encoding syllables**

-Once the syllabic segments have been marked as such in the phone inventory, the next step is to actually create the syllable annotations as follows:
+With the syllabic segments specified  in the phone inventory, we create the syllable annotations as follows:

 .. code-block:: python